rekindle-blog/rekindle-blog.github.io/README.md

 The theme is free, the content is not.
 Feel free to use the code under the MIT license.

-The content, however, is copyright 2021.
+The copyright of the content belongs to its authors.